 - Parents: Preparing Middle School Students for Tests

 High school students face a different kind of pressure when it comes to testing.
 Many public schools have implemented a standardized test to judge whether or not a student graduates.
-Students must also take ACT or SAT tests in order to be accepted into colleges.
+Students must also take the ACT or SAT tests in order to be accepted into colleges.
 The same strategies used in elementary and middle school will help high school students.
 Managing time and ensuring that students answer as many questions as possible is crucial.

 ACT tests will also include a writing section.
 It is important that students develop strategies for attacking this essay.
 Students should carefully read through the writing prompt and ensure that the issue is thoroughly understood.
 Students should immediately choose their perspective and begin taking notes on their practice worksheets.
 It helps to make lists, write reasoning, and select examples.
 Then students should decide how to organize their essay and begin writing an outline.
-After completing the essay students should always proofread (it helps if you read the essay backwards in order to catch grammatical errors).
+After completing the essay students should always proofread (it helps if you read the essay backward in order to catch grammatical errors).

 It is important that students read through the testing instructions carefully.
 Go to the testing site prepared; take pencils and an acceptable calculator.
 Allow yourself plenty of time to avoid being late and stressed out.

 College students face different challenges compared to high school students when it comes to testing.
 Colleges focus more on testing within the classroom rather than standardized testing.
 Testing techniques and strategies are crucial at the college level.
 It is important that students stay on top of assignments, they should learn the material and review as the class moves along.
-It is important to clear up any misconceptions or confusions immediately.
+It is important to clear up any misconceptions or confusion immediately.
 College students will need to develop study habits; students should break up units into manageable sections for study sessions.
 Students should work on creating flashcards, mnemonic devices, and practice writing essay questions.
 It also helps students to reflect on past tests.
-College students should take advantage of forming study groups as groups can help pinpoint big picture themes and students can quiz one another.
+College students should take advantage of forming study groups as groups can help pinpoint big-picture themes and students can quiz one another.

-Additional links focusing on note taking, study skills, tips, dealing with stress or anxiety, problem solving tips, and resources for parents.
+Additional links focusing on note-taking, study skills, tips, dealing with stress or anxiety, problem-solving tips, and resources for parents.